mekanimo/simetri/README.md

 [<img alt="gallery" src="images/gallery.png" />](https://github.com/mekanimo/simetri/blob/master/gallery.ipynb)

-## Version
+## New Version 0.0.6-alpha

-This is the first alpha version of the library and is not yet ready for production use.
+This is the second alpha release of the library and is not yet ready for production use.
 The library is still in its early stages of development and is likely to change significantly in the near future.
 The beta release is expected to be in May 2025.

+## What is new in 0.0.6-alpha (click on the images to see examples)
+- Codebase has been refactored.
+Since we don't have the testing framework we cannot be sure if we introduced new bugs with this refactoring!
+- Tested on macOS (Sequoia v.14) with MacTex, Linux (Ubuntu 24.04) with LiveTex and Windows 11 with MikTex.
+- Quadratic and cubic Bezier curve objects.
+- Hobby curve object.
+- Elliptic arc object.
+- Sine-wave object.
+- LinPath: A path object incorporating both linear and curvilinear objects.
+- Ellipse and circle objects.
+- A geometric constraint solver.
+This is very useful for creating circle-packings without using geometry.
+There will be some examples of this soon.
+- Turtle-geometry.
+- Lindenmayer-systems.
+- Frieze-patterns.
+- Wallpaper-patterns (only partially implemented yet.)
+- Most API inconsistencies (but not all) are fixed.

+## Major issues

+- Testing fonts in different systems is problematic.
+Latex default fonts work on all systems but other fonts may not work reliably on all systems.
+We may need to create a fall-back system in case a font doesn't exist in a user's system.
+This requires comprehensive testing.
+Volunteers needed.
+- Scientific Python is used for some features in ellipses, elliptic arcs, and geometric constraint solver.
+It takes a significant amount of time to import the library.
+We may have to implement those features ourselves and eliminate the imports.

+## What is in the pipeline.

+- Documentation.
+Currently the new version is not documented at all.
+This will change soon.
+- Testing.
+Before the Beta release we need to establish a comprehensive testing platform.
+- Pattern object.
+This will be much more efficient (but less flexible) for creating large tilings and patterns.
+Pattern object reduces all transformations into a single matrix.
+A single matrix multiplication will perform all transformations at once.
+The resulting matrix will be split into submatrices to get the transformed Shape objects.
+It is already working but not tested yet.
+Tilings, frieze-patterns and wallpaper-patterns may inherit from this class.
+- Canvas will be able to insert code into the .tex output now.
+This is very useful for TikZ users who would like to incorporate features that are not included in simetri.graphics.
+- Animation facilities using external libraries.
+- Sound interface using external libraries.

 ## Installation
 If you have a Python version >= 3.9 installed, execute the following command in the terminal: